cossacklabs/acra/tests/ssl/README.md

-SSL folder contains all tls keys that used in tests and must use databases used in tests
+SSL folder contains all TLS keys that used in tests and must use databases used in tests

 To create database with docker with correct keys, use dockerfiles from tests/docker which copies keys from tests/ssl to correct paths in images